 Do you have a friend who doesn't own a microwave oven?
 Are you that friend?
-Here in the 21st century, about 90 percent of U.S. households have microwaves, but though they offer speedy cook times and a lot of convenience and energy efficiency, some people eschew them with a firm hand.
+Here in the 21st century, more than 90 percent of U.S. households have microwaves, but though they offer speedy cook times and a lot of convenience and energy efficiency, some people eschew them with a firm hand.
 But why?
 Here are five reasons — some myth-based and some based in reality — for persistent, 21st-century microwave dissing:

 Some microwave ovens are big.
 Not as big as the first commercial microwave ever, the Raytheon Radarange, which was 6 feet (1.8 meters) tall and weighed over 700 pounds (320 kilograms).
 But today's microwaves can still be big enough to seriously throw off the feng shui in your kitchen.

 When a product becomes pervasive enough to spawn other consumer product industries (microwave popcorn and burritos, anyone?) you know it's going to have its detractors — especially when you have to use the word "radiation" to describe how it works.

 But "radiation" is just a term used to describe waves of energy on the electromagnetic spectrum, which includes radio waves, visible light and X-rays.
 Microwave ovens work by emitting microwave radiation, the wavelengths of which are just a little shorter than the radio waves used in radar technology.
 These waves are used to jiggle water molecules inside food millions of times per second, while rubbing them together in the same way we rub our hands together for warmth.
 This can create a whole lot of heat very quickly.

 Even though certain wavelengths on the electromagnetic spectrum are very dangerous, microwaves are pretty benign.